shivam017arora/shivam017arora/README.md

 ### Hi there 👋

-I'm Shivam, a Data Scientist, currently pursuing Masters in Finance.
+I'm Shivam, a Data Scientist from New Delhi, currently pursuing Masters in Finance in UCW.
 </div>

 About.